Joyce-w/Joyce-w/README.md

 - ❓ Ask me about anything related to React, flexbox, traveling, dogs, OR anything really. 😛

-- ⚡ Fun fact: I release a ridiculous amount of serotonin when I see cute dogs and animals. 🐶
+- ⚡ Fun fact: I release a ridiculous amount of dopamine when I see cute dogs and animals. 🐶

 <br/>